abedassi2001/CyberSecurity-PipeLine/report.md

 ![Class Distribution](ClassDistribution.png)

-## 4️⃣ Exploratory Data Analysis (EDA)

-### Visualization

-#### Class Distribution
----

-*(You can continue the EDA section by adding analyses such as feature presence rates, feature correlation heatmaps, and feature distribution differences between classes.)*

----

 ### Feature Reduction – Correlated Features Removal

 During exploratory analysis, we found that the features **`Favicon`** and **`UsingPopupWindow`** are highly correlated, meaning they provide overlapping information to the model.